HMS Affray: Search

 There was some urgency in the initial 48 hours of the search as it was estimated the crew would not survive much longer than this if they had survived whatever had sunk the submarine.
 During the search a Morse code signal (via tapping on the submarine hull) had been received by two of the searching ships, reading "We are trapped on the bottom", but this did not help in locating the sub.
 Differing accounts however state that a tapping, initially believed to be from the trapped crew, was heard, but after later investigation was ruled by the admiralty to be from other ships involved in the search.
 After three days the search was slowed down and fewer ships were involved.

 The disappearance of Affray became a prominent news item in Britain, and relegated the first events that culminated in the Suez Crisis to page two of the national newspapers.
 Rumours abounded of mutiny, and even seizure by the Russians.
 Meanwhile the Royal Navy continued its search.
-During the search many strange things happened, including that the wife of a skipper of one of Affrays sister submarines claimed to have seen a ghost in a dripping wet submarine officer's uniform telling her the location of the sunken sub (this position later turned out to be correct)— she recognised him as an officer who had died during the Second World War, not a crew member of Affray.
+During the search many strange things happened, including that the wife of a skipper of one of Affrays sister submarines claimed to have seen a ghost in a dripping wet submarine officer's uniform telling her the location of the sunken sub— she recognised him as an officer who had died during the Second World War, not a crew member of Affray.
 As there were so many shipwrecks littering the English Channel (161 were found, most of them sunk during the Second World War), it was almost two months before Affray was located.